stevemkroll/prevent_mobile_landscape/README.md

 });
 ```

-That's it... you should be good to go
+That's it... you should be good to go :shipit: